jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/3_Curv_2D.typ

   caption: [Averaged curvature magnitude along the normalized span position calculated using method 1 according to @eq_53, comparing six lift coefficients $C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5]$ at a constant pressure of $51.03 "MPa"$.]
 ) <fig_46>

+Previous @chap_3_2 provided the rationale for focusing on undisturbed regions and the description for identifying them, which led to the identification of such a region.
-From the arguments provided in this text, an undisturbed region can be identified. @fig_47 displays the averaged curvature for the normalized span position for one portion of this undisturbed area, with all other parameters remaining identical to those in @fig_46.
+@fig_47 displays the averaged curvature for the normalized span position for one portion of an undisturbed area, with all other parameters remaining identical to those in @fig_46.
-The investigation reveals that even at the highest lift coefficient value ($C_L = 2.5$), no curvature approaches the critical threshold.
+The investigation reveals that even for the highest lift coefficient value ($C_L = 2.5$), no curvature approaches the critical threshold.
 While the critical curvature was set to $kappa_"crit" = 0.4$, the observed curvatures remain substantially below $0.4 space upright("m")^(-1)$.
 In fact, the curvature values are significantly smaller than $0.1 space upright("m")^(-1)$.
-To properly visualize the impact of varying lift coefficient values, a scale is used where the critical curvature lies beyond the visible range.
+To properly visualize the impact of varying lift coefficient values, a scale where the critical curvature lies beyond the visible range would be required.

 The interpretation of @fig_47 indicates that for this specific simulation model at a pressure of $51.03 "MPa"$ and lift coefficients up to $C_L = 2.5$, the filling agent's impact on the maximum bearable bending moment in experimental structural validation tests can be neglected.
-This interpretation suggests that for these specific conditions, hydrogen can be replaced with water for these tests.
+Consequently, this interpretation suggests that for these specific conditions, hydrogen can be replaced with water.
 As with any simulation-based analysis, these findings are specific to the current model configuration and would need to be validated for different structural configurations or loading conditions.

+Following method 1, @fig_48 and @fig_49 investigate the pressure effects while maintaining a constant lift coefficient of $C_L approx 0.6$.
+Although @fig_48 demonstrates that pressure variations influence the resulting curvature, this impact remains notably small despite the considerable pressure range from $15 "MPa"$ to $110 "MPa"$.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/3_Curv_1D/2_510bar_Ca_Var_Undisturbed_Method_1.svg",